Wondering what the difference is between annulment and divorce? We cover everything you need to know about annulment vs. divorce here.

 A civil annulment terminates a marriage and means that the marriage never occurred in the eyes of the law.
 Either spouse may file a petition for this kind of annulment, but civil annulments must be granted by a judge.

 If one or both spouses were under their state’s legal age of consent at the time of the marriage, then either spouse can seek an annulment.
-They must seek an annulment before the underage spouse turns 18, however, otherwise both spouses waive their annulment claim if they continue living together.
+One or both parties must seek an annulment before the underage spouse turns 18, however, otherwise both spouses waive their annulment claim if they continue living together.

 Bigamy is when someone is married to two people at the same time, which is illegal in all 50 states.
 If a spouse was married to someone else when the second marriage occurred, the couple would qualify for an annulment on bigamy grounds.